Gaslamp Holds On. Riptide Cruise for Fourth Consecutive Win.

 Keys to the Game

-- Torrey Pines building momentum off the rush, but still needing to find a higher gear to make it more difficult for opposing players to gain access to prime scoring areas.
+• Torrey Pines is building momentum off the rush, but still needs to find a higher gear defensively to make it more difficult for opposing players to gain access to prime scoring areas.